 According to the World Bank, the severe shortage of electricity in Uganda contributed to a decline in GDP growth to around 5% in 2005/06.
 Bujagali is an essential part of Uganda’s energy-sector strategy to provide a sustainable and affordable source of electricity.
 The government of Uganda lacks, however, the necessary technical expertise and financing to complete the project on its own.
 Private sector participation was sought to fill the gap.

 The Bujagali project is developed, financed, constructed, and maintained by BEL on a BOOT basis.
 BEL also manages the construction of the Interconnection Project on behalf of UECTL, which will own and operate the project.
-The Interconnection Project involves the construction of about 100 kilometers of high-voltage electrical transmission line to interconnect the power generation facility (the Bujagali project) to the national electric grid.
+The Interconnection Project involves the construction of about 100 km of high-voltage electrical transmission line to interconnect the power generation facility (the Bujagali project) to the national electric grid.
 Structured as IPP, BEL will sell the electricity to UETCL, Uganda’s national transmission company, under a 30-year power purchase agreement (PPA).

 Finance for the project is structured as an integrated package for both the power plant and transmission components.
-The total cost for the integrated projects, about $800 million, is being mobilized on a limited-recourse basis, through equity and debt in the ratio of 22:78.
-The government of Uganda provided an in-kind equity contribution of $20 million.
+The total cost for the integrated projects, about US$900 million, is mobilized on a limited-recourse basis, through equity and debt in the ratio of 22:78.
+The government of Uganda provided an in-kind equity contribution of US$20 million.
 The equity financing is shared by the sponsors, IPS (K) and SG Bujagali Holdings Ltd, on a pro rata basis.
 The equity structure of BEL is complex.
 Figure 1 provides a simplified description.

 Data adapted from Bujagali Energy Limited for the Private Power Generation (Bujagali) project.
 “Project appraisal document.”
 World Bank/IFC/MIGA report no. 3 842 1 –UG, pp. 68, 72